 Climate Change Indicators in the United States

-- Historical measurements show that the current global atmospheric concentrations of carbon dioxide and methane are unprecedented compared with the past 650,000 years (see Figures 1 and 2).
+- Historical measurements show that the current global atmospheric concentrations of carbon dioxide, methane, and nitrous oxide are unprecedented compared with the past 800,000 years (see Figures 1, 2, and 3).

-- Over the past 100,000 years, concentrations of nitrous oxide in the atmosphere have rarely exceeded 280 ppb.
-Levels have risen since the 1920s, however, reaching a new high of 325 ppb in 2012 (see Figure 3).
+- Over the past 800,000 years, concentrations of nitrous oxide in the atmosphere rarely exceeded 280 ppb.
+Levels have risen since the 1920s, however, reaching a new high of 326 ppb in 2013 (average of three sites in Figure 3).
 This increase is primarily due to agriculture.
 3

 Since the Industrial Revolution began in the late 1700s, people have added a significant amount of greenhouse gases into the atmosphere by burning fossil fuels, cutting down forests, and conducting other activities (see the U.S. and Global Greenhouse Gas Emissions indicators).
 When greenhouse gases are emitted into the atmosphere, many remain there for long time periods ranging from a decade to many millennia.
-Over time, these gases are removed from the atmosphere by emissions sinks, such as oceans, vegetation, or chemical reactions.
-Emissions sinks are the opposite of emissions sources, and they absorb and store emissions or cause the gases to break down.
-However, if these gases enter the atmosphere more quickly than they can be removed, their concentrations increase.
+Over time, these gases are removed from the atmosphere by chemical reactions or by emissions sinks, such as the oceans and vegetation, which absorb greenhouse gases from the atmosphere.
+However, as a result of human activities, these gases are entering the atmosphere more quickly than they are being removed, and thus their concentrations are increasing.

 About the Indicator

 Global atmospheric concentration measurements for carbon dioxide (Figure 1), methane (Figure 2), and nitrous oxide (Figure 3) come from a variety of monitoring programs and studies published in peer-reviewed literature.
-References for the underlying data are included in the corresponding exhibits.
-Global atmospheric concentration data for selected halogenated gases (Figure 4) were compiled by the Advanced Global Atmospheric Gases Experiment, 10 the National Oceanic and Atmospheric Administration, 11 and a peer-reviewed study on nitrogen trifluoride.
-12 An older figure with many of these gases appeared in the Intergovernmental Panel on Climate Change’s Fourth Assessment Report.
+Global atmospheric concentration data for selected halogenated gases (Figure 4) were compiled by the Advanced Global Atmospheric Gases Experiment, the National Oceanic and Atmospheric Administration, and a peer-reviewed study on nitrogen trifluoride.
+A similar figure with many of these gases appears in the Intergovernmental Panel on Climate Change’s Fifth Assessment Report.
 13 Satellite measurements of ozone were processed by the National Aeronautics and Space Administration and validated using ground-based measurements collected by the National Oceanic and Atmospheric Administration.